MalitoCh4n/UwU-discord-bot/README.md

 ## Contributing
 All merge requests are welcome!
 Be sure that your local version is always up-to-date with this one before pushing!
+[These amazing guys](https://github.com/MalitoCh4n/UwU-discord-bot/graphs/contributors) did a really good job with the project!
+I hope to see you too sometimes soon